gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 sudo -u gitlab_ci -H bundle exec rake backup:show_secrets RAILS_ENV=production
 ```

+#### 2. SQL data and build traces

-- (2) Create your final CI data export.
+Create your final CI data export.
 If you are converting from MySQL to
   PostgreSQL, add ` MYSQL_TO_POSTGRESQL=1` to the end of the rake command.
 When
 the command finishes it will print the path to your data export archive; you
 will need this file later.